Catania travel guide

 You're Going to Love Catania

-With a population of 290.927, Catania is a must-see destination in Sicily, Italy.
+With a population of 290,927, Catania is a must-see destination in Sicily, Italy.
 It is one of the most popular cities to visit in the country.
-Catania deserves at least 2 full days for you to see its main sights.
+Consider staying at least one whole day in Catania to see all of its attractions.

 When to visit Catania